What SilverDrill is:

 ; Scale selected cast smaller by width only

 l (lower case L) Group selected cast into a line.
+This command relies on the

-matter what order you select the cast members in.
+order the cast members were selected in.

 L (upper case L) Group selected cast into a line and make it vertical or